Click here to listen to a reading of this blog: |

 Apple Cider Vinegar

 Adding a little to a morning drink is reported to be effective.
-My functional medicine practitioner has me take two tablespoons of apple cider vinegar in warm water with each meal (though using a straw as it can be damaging to teeth), and it does help me digest food and have less issues with acid reflux or heartburn.
+My functional medicine practitioner had me take two tablespoons of apple cider vinegar in warm water with each meal (though using a straw as it can be damaging to teeth), until symptoms resolved, and it did help me digest food and have less issues with acid reflux and heartburn.

 Iodine